 Results from preclinical studies are not necessarily predictive of future clinical trial results, and interim results of a clinical trial or an investigator-initiated Phase 1 trial are not necessarily indicative of final results.
-While we have received some data to date in the investigator-initiated Phase 1 trials that are supportive of further development for our lead product candidates, such as GC012F, for the treatment of r/r MM and B-NHL, GC027, for the treatment of r/r T-ALL, and GC502, for the treatment of B-cell malignancies, these trials are still ongoing except for the completed investigator-initiated Phase 1 trials for GC007g and GC019F, and there is no assurance that we will be able to generate positive data in the subsequent clinical trials.
-For example, we are still in the process of producing and collecting trial data for GC012F and GC027 in order to support our expected IND applications for GC012F in r/r MM to the FDA and the NMPA in the second half of 2022, and to initiate regulatory interactions for GC027 during the next 12 months.
+While we have received some data to date in the investigator-initiated Phase 1 trials that are supportive of further development for our clinical-stage product candidates, such as GC012F, for the treatment of r/r MM, NDMM and B-NHL, GC502, for the treatment of B-cell malignancies, and GC007g, for the treatment of B-ALL, there is no assurance that we will be able to generate positive data in the subsequent clinical trials.
 We also have a broad portfolio of earlier stage product candidates, and because they are in earlier stages of development, we do not know whether these candidates will be effective and safe for the intended indications in humans.
 Our product candidates may fail to show the desired safety and efficacy in clinical development despite results in preclinical studies or having successfully advanced through initial investigator-initiated Phase 1 trials that are supportive of further development.
 Any failure to establish sufficient efficacy and safety could cause us to abandon clinical development of our product candidates.